rails/rails/guides/source/asset_pipeline.md

 NOTE.
 The matcher (and other members of the precompile array; see below) is applied to final compiled file names.
 This means that anything that compiles to JS/CSS is excluded, as well as raw JS/CSS files; for example, `.coffee` and `.scss` files are **not** automatically included as they compile to JS/CSS.

-If you have other manifests or individual stylesheets and JavaScript files to include, you can add them to the `precompile` array:
+If you have other manifests or individual stylesheets and JavaScript files to include, you can add them to the `precompile` array in `config/application.rb`:

 ```ruby
 config.assets.precompile += ['admin.js', 'admin.css', 'swfObject.js']